X (Mega Man): Voice actors

 In the Zero series, Takahiro Mizushima voiced X in the drama part of its remastered tracks, also voicing Model X in the ZX series.

 In English-language productions, X has had multiple voice actors.
 Ruth Shiraishi, who voiced Mega Man in Mega Man 8, voiced X in Mega Man X4.
 Mega Man 8 and X4 were recorded in the same session, and Shiraishi did not know her session was for two separate games.
 For X, Shiraishi believes that they altered her voice somewhat to sound older the Mega Man.
-Peter von Gomm voiced him in Mega Man X7, while Mark Gatha replaced him in the next game, as well as the first game's remake and the original video animation Day of Sigma.
+Peter von Gomm voiced him in Mega Man X7, while Mark Gatha replaced him in the next game, as well as the first game's remake and the original video animation The Day of Sigma.
 Gatha was hired by Ocean Studios in Vancouver starting with Command Mission and became known for voicing X, as he owns merchandise from X he got in Japan and one of his colleagues asked him to sign his PlayStation Portable for Maverick Hunter X. Ted Sroka voiced X in the fighting game Marvel vs. Capcom Infinite, expressing joy when his role was revealed.

 Reactions to X's voice-acting have been mostly negative.
 Sushi-X of Electronic Gaming Monthly and Hilliard criticized his child-like voice in Mega Man X4 as a poor fit for his character.
 Mike Wilson of RPGFan likened Mark Gatha's performance in Command Mission to that of a boy scout, while Parish, writing for 1Up.com, remarked that his performance in Mega Man Maverick Hunter X "sounds frothingly pissed-off all the time and feels the need to shout the name of his special weapons every single time he uses them".